R3tter/ApiReqRedux/README.md

     - onStart - functions that called before fetch, you can use it to change redux store before make request
     - onError - functions that called when fetch fail, you can use it to change redux store, and perform error handling.
 Takes error as parameter
     - onSuccess - functions that called when fetch successed, you can use it to change redux store, and perform success handleing.
 Takes data as parameter
+    - onFinally - functions that called when fetch is finished
     - selector - function, use it to select data from your store and pass as request body, takes state as parameter.
     - credentials - credentials for this request, by default `defaultCredentials`
     - useDefaultErrorHandler - boolean, if you dont want to use defaultError handling on this request set it to `false`, by default - `true`